friesac/ABCToolbox_Scatenatus/README.txt

-README FOR ABC ANALYSIS - developed for the microsatellite data for Sistrurus STEPS:
+README FOR ABC ANALYSIS - developed for the microsatellite data for Sistrurus

 1. Perform n simulations with parameters randomly drawn from their priors, and each time compute their associated set of summary statistics S.

 	- You're running a standard ABCsampler run that is setup in "template_calibration.input".